guoyi118/ncNet-1/README.md

 #### Runing Example

-Open the `test_ncNet.ipynb` to try the running example.
+Open the `ncNet.ipynb` to try the running example.

 #### Training